MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 Previously, Azure Stack HCI used the operating system to report telemetry data to Microsoft.
 Now, telemetry data is installed and managed through the telemetry and diagnostics extension.

 When you register an Azure Stack HCI device, an Azure Arc Connected agent is installed on it.
-After you configure the extension, it can continue to function even if the arc agent fails.
+After you set up the extension, it can continue to function even if the arc agent fails.
 The extension only requires the arc agent installation initially and can continuously operate even if the agent isn't running.

 ## Benefits of the telemetry and diagnostics extension